ArvickC/FABMLA/README.md

 # FABMLA
 > A **F**ramework for **A**gent-**B**ased Modeling with **M**achine **L**earning **A**gents

-FABMLA is a framework that allows for Agent-Based Modeling powered by Machine Leanring in [Unity3D](https://unity.com/)
+FABMLA is a framework that allows for Agent-Based Modeling powered by Machine Learining in [Unity3D](https://unity.com/)

 FABMLA creates a real-time, 3D, ABM training environment and offers three key advantages: